Connoropolous/rsf-collect-responses/README.md

 `Response.text` : `String`, the text of the response

 `Response.id` : `String`, the id of the agent who gave the response

+`Response.timestamp` : `Number`, the unix timestamp of the moment the message was received

 ### `main(readWriteDir)`